 During the preoperative consultation the ERP nurse will check and complete your dossier using a questionnaire.
-A number of practical aspects will also be discussed: matters you have to arrange before the operation, the duration and progress of your stay in hospital and preparations for your discharge from hospital.
+A number of practical aspects will also be discussed: matters you have to arrange before the operation, the duration of your stay in hospital, the progress of the admission and preparations for your discharge from hospital.
 If you require more information the ERP nurse will run through the 'abdominal surgery: colorectal operation' information brochure with you.